pepopowitz/getting-unstuck/slides/src/05-escape.md

 This allows a freedom to your problem solving:

 things can combine in ways that your conscious mind would reject.

-...

-From "Creativity":

-The distinction between serial and parallel processing of information may also explain what happens during incubation.
-In a serial system like that of an old-fashioned calculator, a complex numerical problem must be solved in a sequence, one step at a time.
-In a parallel system such as in advanced computer software, a problem is broken up into its component steps, the partial computations are carried out simultaneously, and then these are reconstituted into a single final solution.
-Something similar to parallel processing may be taking place when the elements of a problem are said to be incubating.
-When we think consciously about an issue, our previous training and the effort to arrive at a solution push our ideas in a linear direction, usually along predictable or familiar lines.
-But intentionality does not work in the subconscious.
-Free from rational direction, ideas can combine and pursue each other every which way.
-Because of this freedom, original connections that would be at first rejected by the rational mind have a chance to become established.

 ---